OpenEvalProject/evals/manuscripts/elife-60917/v1/manuscript.md

 ## Abstract

 In fluctuating environments, switching between different growth strategies, such as those affecting cell size and proliferation, can be advantageous to an organism.
 Trade-offs arise, however.
 Mechanisms that aberrantly increase cell size or proliferation—such as mutations or chemicals that interfere with growth regulatory pathways—can also shorten lifespan.
 Here we report a natural example of how the interplay between growth and lifespan can be epigenetically controlled.
 We find that a highly conserved RNA-modifying enzyme, the pseudouridine synthase Pus4/TruB, can act as a prion, endowing yeast with greater proliferation rates at the cost of a shortened lifespan.
 Cells harboring the prion grow larger and exhibit altered protein synthesis.
-This epigenetic state, [ BIG + ] ( b etter i n rowth), allows cells to heritably yet reversibly alter their translational program, leading to the differential synthesis of dozens of proteins, including many that regulate proliferation and aging.
-Our data reveal a new role for prion-based control of an RNA-modifying enzyme in driving heritable epigenetic states that transform cell growth and survival. g
+This epigenetic state, [BIG+] (better in growth), allows cells to heritably yet reversibly alter their translational program, leading to the differential synthesis of dozens of proteins, including many that regulate proliferation and aging.
+Our data reveal a new role for prion-based control of an RNA-modifying enzyme in driving heritable epigenetic states that transform cell growth and survival.

 ## Introduction